 - Understand the needs of the community that we serve

 By law we have to show due regard for equality and diversity when we make decisions.
 That's why we assess the potential impact to any changes we make to our services.

 We consider the impact on the needs and rights of people according to their 'protected characteristics'.

 Whenever we make a decision about a public function or policy, we engage with these groups, look at equality information and put together an equality analysis.
 This helps us to comply with equality law, foster good community relations, and tackle any negative effects or discrimination.

 If we find that a policy has adverse effects which are not justified and can't be reduced, we will stop the policy in question.

 You can download an equality analysis of our workforce and our councillors.
 We have also published a document detailing the work of the equality team (and its associated teams) to indicate the nature and scope of the work undertaken.

 Our equality objectives are incorporated into our equality policy and are reviewed annually.
 Download the 2018 review.

 Gender pay gap reporting

-As a result of the Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017, all public sector employers (with 250 or more employees) are required to publish information about the difference between pay for male and female employees by 30 March 2018.
+As a result of the Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017, all public sector employers (with 250 or more employees) are required to publish annual information about the difference between pay for male and female employees.
 This is called the gender pay gap.
-The figures used are based on a snapshot of the data on 31 March 2017.
-The current gender pay gap for Herefordshire Council is 15.4 percent, and detailed statistics can be found within the equality analysis of our workforce.
+The current gender pay gap for Herefordshire Council is 9.8 percent (on the snapshot date of 31 March 2019), and detailed statistics can be found within the equality analysis of our workforce.